texfaq/texfaq.github.io/FAQ-dpfloat.md

 be a beta release, and contains no valid licence statement so that it is not in TeX&nbsp;Live.
 It seems to work, but&hellip;)

-A alternative route is the ''continued'' mechanism of the [`caption`](https://ctan.org/pkg/caption) package.
+A alternative route is the "continued" mechanism of the [`caption`](https://ctan.org/pkg/caption) package.
 The `\ContinuedFloat` macro makes a small tweak to the next `\caption` command, so that the command makes no increment to the caption number.
-This does not (of course) have any effect on actual placement of the float, but it makes the caption texts read ''sensibly'':
+This does not (of course) have any effect on actual placement of the float, but it makes the caption texts read "sensibly":
 ```latex
 \begin{table}
   \caption{A table}